Best Mother's Day Coffee Gifts 2026 7 Tested Picks $25 to $180

 Mother's Day is May 11, 2026.
+The National Retail Federation (NRF) projects Americans will spend $35.7 billion on Mother's Day, with experience-based and specialty food gifts growing fastest.
+The NCA reports 67% of Americans drink coffee daily (an all-time high), and women aged 35-64 are the highest per-capita specialty coffee consumers.
 If she drinks coffee every morning, a great coffee gift gets used 365 times a year, more than any candle, robe, or brunch reservation.
 These 7 picks range from $25 to $400, all tested by our team, all available with delivery before May 11 if you order by early May.
+Fellow Products (San Francisco, CA) ships within 3 business days.
+Trade Coffee (NYC) ships roasted-to-order within 48 hours.

 We've organized these from "safe pick for any coffee drinker" to "she already has a setup and you want to upgrade it."
 Skip to the price range that matches your budget.